Breakfast in London, dinner in Barcelona

 Brussels & Belgium

-Eurostar (formerly Thalys) has its own lounge at Brussels Midi, only for Eurostar (formerly Thalys) passengers who have the most expensive Premium class tickets.
-Not open to holders of Comfort class (= regular 1st class) tickets or to railpass holders.
+Eurostar (formerly Thalys) has its own lounge at Brussels Midi, only for Eurostar (formerly Thalys) passengers with Premier class tickets.
+Not open to holders of Plus class tickets or railpass holders.

 Apart from this there is no first class lounge at Brussels Midi, but I consider the bar at the Pullman Hotel to be the best VIP waiting room for the price of a beer.